 Note: The above groups welcome non-members on their rides, but those who cycle with them regularly will be asked to join.

-Saturday 8th February 2025 : Wee Spoke Hub Training Workshop
+Saturday 12th April : Wee Spoke Hub Training Workshop

 A training session aimed at new bike users, covering basic bike maintenance, safety issues and "being a responsible bike owner".
 Time and place: 11:00 to 13:00, at the Wee Spoke Hub, 13 Guthrie Street.
 Cost and booking: £15 per person.
 Places are limited, so book in advance here.
 More information (including details of their frequent DIY maintenance sessions): see the Wee Spoke Hub website.

-Wednesday 30th April : Spokes Public Meeting
+Wednesday 30th April : Spokes Public Meeting-Meet the Transport Convener

 Photo: ML